1. Knowledge Base

 This Article will inform the process we take to activate SSO on your Canto

-Our IT Consultant would go through these questions before starting the process, so to fast track the process of getting SSO activated we have provided this article for collecting the necessary information.
+Our IT Consultant would go through these questions before starting the process, so to fast-track the process of getting SSO activated we have provided this article for collecting the necessary information.
 Please be aware that the SSO stage should be the last step of the migration/activation process as once it becomes active it will be the only way to log in, it will cause all external Canto account users to be blocked off.

 3. Do you want to manage Canto roles for your IDP users within your IDP or in Canto?